Hélène Rytmann: Resistance activities

 During the German occupation of France, Rytmann refused to wear the yellow star mandated by the Nazis and instead joined the French resistance.
 As a militant, she was a comrade of Jean Beaufret and was affiliated with the "Pericles" division of the French resistance.
 She joined the French Communist Party, but was later expelled for "Trotskyist deviation" and "crimes".
 It was alleged that she had participated in summary executions of former Nazi collaborators in Lyon.
+The same charges were made when she was expelled from the Mouvement de la Paix in 1950.
+These allegations remain unproven to this day.
 Hélène Rytmann is also sometimes known as Hélène Legotien or Hélène Legotien-Rytmann because her cover name during the French Resistance was "Legotien", a name she continued to use.

 Murder

 On 16 November 1980, Rytmann was murdered by her husband by strangulation at their apartment at the École normale supérieure.
 Her husband crushed her larynx and killed her.
 The murder was never thoroughly investigated.
 In January 1981, Althusser was deemed unfit to serve trial under Article 64 of the French penal code, with Althusser claiming "diminished responsibility" due to mental illness.

 Rytmann is buried in the Jewish section of Cimetière parisien de Bagneux in Paris.